-309 It is also noteworthy that the genetic relationship suggested by BLAST, with 310 vB_EcoM_FFH2 showing closest general homology on the nucleotide level to C203/P206, 311 was not reflected by the whole-genome based phylogenetic analysis, which rather depicted 312 a closer relationship of C203/P206to slur16 and slur12 (Figure 3).
+BLAST, with vB EcoM FFH2 showing closest general homology on the nucleotide level to C203/P206, was not reflected by the whole-genome based phylogenetic analysis, which rather depicted a closer relationship of C203/P206 to slur16 and slur12 (Fig. 3).